Delta CEO: 'We are supporters of the 2nd Amendment'

 "We are supporters of the 2nd Amendment, just as we embrace the entire Constitution of the United States," Bastian wrote.

-On Saturday, Delta (DAL) ended a discount for NRA members flying to their annual meeting.
+More than a dozen companies cut ties with the NRA after 17 students and staff were shot to death at a high school in Florida.
+Delta (DAL) ended a discount it had offered to NRA members flying to their annual meeting.

-The decision prompted Georgia Republicans to remove the tax break, an exemption for jet fuel that would have been worth about $50 million to Delta.
-Governor Nathan Deal, a Republican, said he would sign the bill without the exemption.
+Georgia Republicans responded by removing the tax break, which would have been worth about $50 million.
+Governor Nathan Deal, a Republican, signed the bill into law on Friday.

+Chuck Hufstetler, the Republican chairman of the state's Senate Finance Committee, told CNN on Friday that he was satisfied with the Delta CEO's memo.
+But he said it was too late to make any other changes to the bill.

+"I feel for Delta," he said.
+"At the same time, we didn't really feel like we started this."

 "Our home is Atlanta and we are proud and honored to locate our headquarters here," Bastian wrote.